cemrenurkeles/Ballade-Mobile-Application-2024/README.md

 Directory A for the files

-Result: I propose the idea of creating a new database.
+Result: Proposed the idea of creating a new database.

 - **New database**: From April 28th to May 1st